Students Are Falling Behind in Rural Ohio Where Remote Learning Has Exposed the Digital Divide

 Gov. Mike DeWine’s new two-year budget proposal recommends that the legislature spend $250 million toward broadband expansion.
 The Ohio House recently passed a measure that would direct $210 million toward increasing broadband access.
 The total includes $20 million annually over three fiscal years, plus another $150 million for the coming year that was part of DeWine’s budget proposal.
 The legislation would still need approval from the Senate.
 That chamber recently passed a similar bill to create such a program, but it didn’t include the same funding specifications.

 There are also several pilot projects underway in southern Ohio.
-One is using low-orbiting satellites to provide high-speed internet to about 100 homes in rural Southern Ohio.
+One is using low-orbiting satellites to provide high-speed internet to about 100 homes.
 Another is using existing technology through

 Multi-Agency Radio Communications System (MARCS) towers in Scioto and Jackson Counties to provide low-cost internet to unserved households in the area.
 And a third pilot project is a partnership between Riverside Local School District in Logan County, OARnet and PCs for People.
 It uses federal CARES Act funding to use new fixed wireless technology on school property that can serve around 600 households in three surrounding towns.